kmill/lean4-raytracer/README.md

 This is not meant to be a fair comparison, and I spent more time thinking about optimizing the C version.
 The only purpose here is to get some idea of the relative speed of my Lean code.

-The first test image in C took 20 seconds with the same configuration, and the second test image took 3 minutes 30 seconds with the same configuration.
-This means my Lean program takes about 32x as long to run as the C version.
-(This was using the earlier version of the Lean program.
-The new one is about 25x.)
+The first test image in C took 5.9 seconds with the same configuration, and the second test image took 1 minute 19 seconds (but with Apple M2 Max).

-The current version incorporates optimizations from the [optimize-lean](https://github.com/kmill/lean4-raytracer/tree/optimize-lean) branch.